woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 - Save your work and check the browser.

 Your cat cards should now show other cats names!
-Yay.

 ## Step 2

 - In the `img` tag, replace the `src` attributes string with `{props.props.photo}` and the `alt` attributes string with `{props.props.alt}`

-- It should now look like this:
+- It should look like this:

 `<img className="card__image" src={props.props.photo} alt={props.props.alt}></img>`

-- Your cat cards should now show other cats pictures with accessible alt attributes
+- Your cat cards should now show other cats pictures with accessible alt attributes.
+Yay.

 ## Step 3

 - Following the same pattern, can you replace the rest of the hard coded data with props?
-Remember to look in `catData.js` to check what properties the cat objects have.
-Or alternatively, you can console.log() props and check your browser console for props there.
+Remember to check our `useStates()` cat data to check what properties our cat objects have.
+Or alternatively, you can console.log() props and check your browser console for what property names are there.

 <details>
 <summary>Click here to see the final result</summary>